umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Creating-A-Custom-Grid-Editor/index.md

 ![A content node based on the Grid Page Document Type](images/my-grid-page.png)

 Try choosing a layout, add a row and click **Add content**.
-Here we' wil see that we have a couple of editors to choose from.
+Here we will see that we have a couple of editors to choose from.

 ![List of available Grid Editors](images/choose-grid-editor.png)